Things to do in Nice: The 15 Best places to visit and highlights

 Here are the 5 best viewpoints of Nice Castle Hill:

 - At the top, with a view of the airport and mountains

-- Close to the children’s playground area, view on the harbour and the hill of Mont Boron,
+- Close to the children’s playground area, view of the harbour and the hill of Mont Boron,

-- Bellanda Tower: View on the Bay of Angels
+- Bellanda Tower: View over the Bay of Angels

 - Belvedere near the exit of the elevator